ProjectAJ14/connectivity_wrapper/README.md

 # connectivity_wrapper

-A new Flutter package which makes sure that app is connected to an active internet connection.
+A new Flutter package which provides network-aware widgets.

 ## Getting Started